ExoOnix/OnixIDE/README.md

 </a>
 </div>

 OnixIDE is a powerful collaborative online IDE built with Node.js, designed for real-time file synchronization via WebSockets.
-It's a feature-rich environment perfect for teams working together on the same project.
+It's a environment perfect for basic collaborative projects.

 ### Key Features